Things just keep on getting better for Freiburg, who are now just a single round away from a Europa League final.

 Freiburg's performances this season are even more impressive, after 12 era-defining years of Streich.

-Former Freiburg player Schuster lost his first two Bundesliga games as head coach, but his team currently sit eighth in the Bundesliga, with seven rounds of fixtures remaining.
+Former Freiburg player Schuster lost his first two Bundesliga games as head coach, but his team currently sit seventh in the Bundesliga, with four rounds of fixtures remaining.

 Progress to the cup semis for the third time in five years was relatively smooth, until the penalty shoutout win over Bundesliga 2's Hertha Berlin in the previous round.
-And that same fighting spirit was scarcely more pronounced as Vincenzo Grifo & Co. overturned a 1-0 first-leg deficit to thump Belgium's Genk 5-1 on aggregate in the Europa League round of 16.
+And that same fighting spirit was scarcely more pronounced as Vincenzo Grifo & Co. overturned a 1-0 first-leg deficit to thump Belgium's Genk 5-1 on aggregate in the Europa League round of 16 - before their comfortable 6-1 progression on aggregate against Celta Vigo in the quarter-finals.

-Freiburg finished seventh in the Europa League league phase, losing just one of eight games, before ousting Genk. - IMAGO/Grant Hubbs
+Freiburg finished seventh in the Europa League league phase, losing just one of eight games, before ousting Genk and Celta Vigo. - IMAGO/Grant Hubbs

-Together, Freiburg will go forth and attempt to conquer all-comers in their pursuit of the club's first major trophy.
-Schuster's band of brothers will do so in the role of underdogs - just as they were on their way to the 2021/22 DFB Cup final - but not a single opposition team will take them lightly.
+Freiburg are now in pursuit of the club's first major trophy.
+Schuster's band of brothers are in the role of underdogs in both cup competitions - just as they were on their way to the 2021/22 DFB Cup final - but not a single opposition team will take them lightly.